|Guide||♦||17 Triplogs||0 Topics|

 Capitol Reef National Park is located along UT-24 and has many interesting and challenging hiking trails.
 The Park protects the Fruita Historic District as well as some of the surrounding geological features.
 Hickman Natural Bridge is one of these features.
 The trail follows the red Kayenta sandstone layer, which you can learn more about in the Visitor Center or on the Scenic Drive.

 Along the way, you will see some ruins of the Fremont Culture, a people who lived in this area around 1000 CE.
-You will have the opportunity to see both a foundation from a pit house, which is off a very short spur trail, and a granary that is just up out of reach.
+You will have the opportunity to see both a foundation from a pit house, which is off a concise spur trail and a granary that is just up out of reach.
 The granary is easily missed if you do not have the guide.

 The first natural bridge that you come to is not the Hickman bridge.
 It is just a small bonus along the way.
-Keep your eye out for a post the same size and shape as the numbered signs that has an arrow on it shortly after you come to this bridge.
+Keep your eye out for a post the same size and shape as the numbered signs with an arrow on it shortly after coming to this bridge.
 This is the beginning of the loop through the arch.
 There are habitat restoration efforts underway that are not to be disturbed, so be sure to stay on the trail.

 Once you see the bridge, continue on the trail.
 The trail continues underneath the bridge.
 Once you are close to the underbelly of the bridge, look for a flat-topped red rock with pioneers' names and dates inscribed on it.
 Many are from the 1930s Great Depression Era.